Minimum wage: Surveys of economists

 There used to be agreement among economists that the minimum wage adversely affected employment, but that consensus shifted in the early 1990s due to new research findings.
 According to one 2021 assessment, "there is no consensus on the employment effects of the minimum wage".

 According to a 1978 article in the American Economic Review, 90% of the economists surveyed agreed that the minimum wage increases unemployment among low-skilled workers.
-By 1992 the survey found 79% of economists in agreement with that statement, and by 2000, 46% were in full agreement with the statement and 28% agreed with provisos (74% total).
+By 1992, the survey found 79% of economists in agreement with that statement, and by 2000, 46% were in full agreement with the statement and 28% agreed with provisos (74% total).
 The authors of the 2000 study also reweighted data from a 1990 sample to show that at that time 62% of academic economists agreed with the statement above, while 20% agreed with provisos and 18% disagreed.
-They state that the reduction on consensus on this question is "likely" due to the Card and Krueger research and subsequent debate.
+They state that the reduction in consensus on this question is "likely" due to the Card and Krueger research and subsequent debate.

-A similar survey in 2006 by Robert Whaples polled PhD members of the American Economic Association (AEA).
+A similar 2006 survey by Robert Whaples polled PhD members of the American Economic Association (AEA).
 Whaples found that 47% respondents wanted the minimum wage eliminated, 38% supported an increase, 14% wanted it kept at the current level, and 1% wanted it decreased.
 Another survey in 2007 conducted by the University of New Hampshire Survey Center found that 73% of labor economists surveyed in the United States believed 150% of the then-current minimum wage would result in employment losses and 68% believed a mandated minimum wage would cause an increase in hiring of workers with greater skills.
 31% felt that no hiring changes would result.